Does your Website work effectively for your Visitors and Customers?

 Website usability continues to grow in importance for businesses of all sizes.
 While large businesses can afford to hire usability engineers or bring in outside usability testing resources these options are outside the budget structure of most (all) small businesses.

 Yet the impact of website visitors having a positive website user experience is a growing factor in visitor engagement, repeat visits and sales conversions.
-What can a small business owner with a very small budget do to improve their business website usability?
+What can a business with a very small budget do to improve their business website usability?

 While large scale, professional usability testing may be out of reach for the small business, there are a number of effective, basic, low cost options available to answer the question, “How do I know if my website is usable for my visitors?”
 A good starting point for answers is to ask people that are using your website.